 When determining the best degree choice, an individual must decide whether a security degree is going to lead to the desired career.
 If not, is it going to be a temporary job to try out or used to lead into another field?
 Thus, it is best to have an idea of what the various security careers are about.

 According to a number of Internet sources, security management can include loss prevention, data protection, intrusion detection, and physical security.
 Thus, a range of skills, including beginning police observation and investigative skills can be a good starting point.
-Knowing the use of primary security equipment and the basics of endpoint protection, which is a policy base approach to network security, can also be helpful when seeking that first job.
+Knowing the use of primary security equipment and the basics of endpoint protection, which is a policy-based approach to network security, can also be helpful when seeking that first job.

 When selecting the best school to attend, the potential student has to determine several things.
 The student must know if he has a specific career goal, or is he going to use the school as a means of determining his future career.

 The Security Degree Hub is a good starting point for finding a top security school.
 Individuals with a degree in security find work in law enforcement, security consultants, emergency management, and homeland security.
 When looking for a degree individuals should consider the purpose of getting a degree, future employment options, completion time, and leading post-grad opportunities.